oonid/oo.or.id/content/contents/install-moodle.md

 Database port: 5432
 Unix socket:
 ```
-(you can get the database port and unix socket from `\conninfo` above, you can  try to exclude the Unix socket if you still can not connect).
+(you can get the database port and unix socket from `\conninfo` above; you can try to exclude the Unix socket if you still cannot connect).

-The connection should be failed because you don't have PostgreSQL user `moodle` and database `moodle`, then it's time to set up database for moodle.
+The connection should fail because you don't have the PostgreSQL user `moodle` and the database `moodle`.
+Then it's time to set up the database for Moodle.

 ```
 $ sudo su - postgres -c psql
 ```

-using PostgreSQL console:
+Using the PostgreSQL console:

 ```
 postgres=# CREATE USER moodle WITH PASSWORD 'insecure~pasSw0rd';
 CREATE ROLE